Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 # GUI Framework #

 Current Scope:
 1) A "sidebar" scripted widget to deconflict mods that want to add custom sidebar buttons.
-(Credit to Bahmut, LordR and Alexedishi)
+(Credit to Bahmut, LordR, & Alexedishi)
 2) Modification to the GUI template fullscreen_hide to hide the outliner whenever a scripted widget window is open.
-(Already done by myself)
+(Credit to Bahmut & Alexedishi)
 3) Modification to objective_types to add a scrollbar to the objectives screens.
-(Credit to Bahmut, KarafuruAmamiya and Xier)
+(Credit to Bahmut, KarafuruAmamiya, & Xier)
 4) Modification to society_panel to add the ability to use custom social hierarchies.
 (Credit to Bahmut)
 5) Integration of the "Modded DLC Framework" (Credit to 1230James)
 6) Unified system for cooltip types (Credit to 1230James)
 7) Modification to the outliner and journal GUIs to hide custom objectives during gameplay (Credit to Taylor)
-8) Several "superevent" windows for extra flavor (Credit to Bananaman & Klein for the Newspaper window)
+8) Several "superevent" windows for extra flavor (Credit to Bananaman & Klein for the Newspaper window, Credit to Alexedishi for all others)
 9) Modification to Journal Entry GUI to allow players to show characters (Credit to Bahmut and Mori)
+10) Integration of the "Multi-line PM Framework" (Credit to 1230James)

 ## Alternative Event Windows ##